profgavinbrown/profgavinbrown.github.io/_pages/about.md

   - /about.html
 ---

-I am Professor of Machine Learning, in the Department of Computer Science, at The University of Manchester.
+I am Professor of Machine Learning, in the Department of Computer Science.

 What do I do?
 ======
-I work on theoretical and methodological aspects of statistical Machine Learning.
-I have contributed to the understanding of feature selection, with particular focus on information theoretic methods, and to ensemble learning methods, in particular the study of diversity.
-I have also applied work, e.g. bioinformatics, clinical trial data, and data from predictive policing.
+I work on theoretical and methodological aspects of Machine Learning.
+I have contributed to the understanding of feature selection algorithms, with particularly nice results on information theoretic methods, and on the stability of algorithms.
+I have also contributed to ensemble learning methods, in particular the study of diversity.
+I have applied these ideas in, e.g. bioinformatics, clinical trial data, and data from predictive policing.

 News